Movers and SHAKERS

 Oil Market Conditions May Change as We Enter the Second Half of 2021

-The end of the pandemic-driven standstill in commerce and the current economic global reopening has meant a resumption in demand for products produced with oil.
-The Organization of Petroleum Exporting Countries and their allies (OPEC+) will meet through most of this weekend and through Thursday to review oil market conditions.
+The end of the pandemic-driven standstill in commerce and the current economic global reopening has meant a resumption in demand for oil products.
+The Organization of Petroleum Exporting Countries and their allies (OPEC+) will meet most of this weekend and through Thursday to review oil market conditions.
 There are high expectations that they will want to roll back further some of their crude output decreases that were decided upon over the past year.

 OPEC Plus Meetings

-At the beginning of the second quarter, the OPEC+ met and agreed to return to gradually roll back previous output cuts beginning in May and extending through July.
+At the beginning of the second quarter, OPEC+ met and agreed to return to a gradual rollback of previous output cuts beginning May and extending through July.
 At the time, Saudi Arabia also made clear its intention to unwind the voluntary cuts the kingdom had been making.
-OPEC+ had been holding back roughly 8 million barrels a day of output at the time, 1 million of which represented the Saudis’ voluntary cut.
+OPEC+ had been holding back roughly eight million barrels a day of output at the time, one million of which represents the Saudis’ voluntary cut.
 The move to increase production levels didn’t cause weakening in the crude markets.
-In fact, the global benchmark for Brent crude on Friday (June 25) and the U.S. price for West Texas Intermediate (WTI) were each at their highest levels since October 2018 (front month contracts $76.18 and $74.05, respectively).
+In fact, the global benchmark for Brent crude on Friday (June 25) and the U.S. price for West Texas Intermediate (WTI) were each at their highest levels since October 2018 (front-month contracts $76.18 and $74.05, respectively).